Wrawby

 Wrawby is a village in North Lincolnshire, England.
 It lies 2 mi east of Brigg and close to Humberside Airport, on the A18.
 The 2001 Census recorded a village population of 1,293, in around 600 homes, which increased to 1,469 at the 2011 census.
-Wrawby is noted for England's only remaining postmill.
+Wrawby is noted for its postmill.

 History

 The village is shown as "Waregebi" in the Domesday Book, a name thought to derive from Old Danish, meaning "Wraghi's farmstead".
 Alternatively it may derive from the Norse warg, which means wolf, or be related to an old Swedish dialect word "vrage", meaning "mooring post".
 Domesday Book records that the village consisted of a church with a priest and farmland, meadow land and woodland.

 The oldest surviving building is the Church of St Mary, which is probably Anglo-Saxon in origin.
 The current structure has a 13th-century tower and pillars.
 The font is 14th-century with a carved Jacobean cover.
 The advowson of the church was donated to Clare Hall, Cambridge by Elizabeth de Burgo in 1348.
 There is an altar tomb of the Tyrwhitt family, lords of the manor until the mid-17th century.
 (The role was then assumed by the Elwes family.)
 A tapestry of "Christ blessing little children" hangs in the church.
 Its manufacturer, Thomas Tapling of London, who was born in the village, donated it.
 He also endowed the Parish Reading Room (now demolished), hoping to provide the villagers the opportunity of an education.

 The Tyrwhitts held the lordship from late medieval times, and in 1542 Robert Tyrwhitt is believed to have entertained Henry VIII lavishly at the manor house in nearby Kettleby.
 At the north-eastern boundary of Wrawby parish with Melton Ross is the site of an old gallows, reputedly placed there on the order of King James I as a warning to prevent bloodshed between the feuding Ross and Tyrwhitt families.

 The parish of Wrawby was enclosed in 1800–1805, with the land being divided between 43 owners, including the Earl of Yarborough, Clare Hall, Cambridge (replacing the title of advowson), and the Elwes family.
 The greatest of the landowners, the Elwes family, held their estate in Wrawby until 1919.

 It was described in 1870–1872 in John Marius Wilson's Imperial Gazetteer of England and Wales: